 If you aren’t convinced, consider this.
 According to Business Insider, users are 279.64 times more likely to have climbed Mt.
 Everest than they are to click on your banner ad.
-It hurts your SEO, angers your customers, and it isn’t effective enough to mitigate those loses.
+It hurts your SEO, angers your customers, and isn’t effective enough to mitigate those losses.

 Is your website loading quickly?
 There are tools online you can use to test this.
 Make sure it’s tested across platforms.
-That means you need to load fast and smooth on smartphones, both iOS and Android, as well as desktop computers and tablets.
+That means you need to load fast and smoothly on smartphones, both iOS, and Android, as well as desktop computers and tablets.

 2. Google My Business